corrievincent/BIOL-3295/Labs/Lab 6/Lab 6 Instructions.md

 You are to devise a set of numerical experiments to better understand the evolutionary dynamics of body size at maturation by changing `genotypes.list`, running simulations, and recording the outcome.

 ### You are to hand-in
-- A table that lists: the genotypes you considered; and the outcome of each simulation, for a series of numerical experiments.
+- A table that lists: the genotypes you considered, and the outcome of each simulation, for a series of numerical experiments.
-- A description of the logic you used in deciding what values of `genotype.list` to use for your numerical experiments.
+- A description of the logic you used in deciding what values of `genotype.list` to use for your set of numerical experiments.
 - Answers to the following questions:
   - Do you expect there is a single best body size at maturity, that if present in the population will always go to fixation?
 What is this value?
-Explain how your table of results led you to this conclusion.
+Explain how your table of results supports this conclusion.
   - Does the outcome of the evolutionary dynamics depend on the size of mutations?
 Describe the simulations that you did to test this.

 Specifically, if mutations have small effect, then competing genotypes will have similar values, and you might consider a simulation like this: